aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 ## How to Remove Page and Section Breaks

-A document often consists of several sections, for example section breaks to provide different page settings for different parts of the document.
+A document often consists of many sections, for example section breaks to provide different page settings for different parts of the document.
 Likewise, a document can have explicit page breaks to separate content on different pages.

-In most cases it is convenient to have a structured document, but sometimes many sections and user-defined page breaks are redundant and it may become necessary to remove them.
-For example after appending numerous documents together you may want to remove the separate section and combine them into one.
+In most cases it is convenient to have a structured document, but sometimes several sections and user-defined page breaks are redundant and it may become necessary to remove them.
+For example after appending multiple documents together you may want to remove the separate section and combine them into one.
 You may also want to remove redundant page breaks after mail merge.

-An explicit page break can be caused by several different things in a document:
+An explicit page break can be caused by numerous different things in a document:

 - A page breaks character.
 This is represented in a document by the page break character ControlChar.PageBreakChar.
 - A Section which is set to begin on a new page (by the section’s PageSetup.SectionStart to SectionStart.NewPage).